GuillermoVenturaReyes/uipath-automation-1/README.md

 Once You have installed everything, have credentials & workbook path setup and dealt with the consent screen for the first time, you should be able to run the introductory email automation.

 ## Contributors
-Jacob Jennings
+Jacob Jennings,
-Julie Gibson
+Julie Gibson,
-Michael Bachkabakian
+Michael Bachkabakian,
 Vincent Weis

 ## License